 Understanding Indian Head Penny Grades

 Early Indian Head pennies (1859-1864) were made of 12% nickel and have a slight silver hue to them.
 The addition of nickel to the alloy made the metal harder than a coin that made with 100% copper.
 The harder metal alloy made it difficult to get a crisp strike showing all the detail of the design.
+By striking the coins with greater pressure, caused the coin dies to break and wear out quicker.

 Beginning in 1864 the nickel was removed from the composition and replaced with 95% copper and 5% tin and zinc.
 This new alloy made the metal softer and easier to strike.
 Since nickel was eliminated from the alloy, coins were now more susceptible to toning.
 Therefore, grades of mint state or uncirculated also take into account the color of the copper coin.
 The color of the coin is designated as red (RD), red/brown (RB) or brown (BN) and listed after the numerical grade.
 For example "MS63RB".